 Finishing a Sauce

-To add a bit of fat and additional flavors right at the end of the cooking process to round out flavors and ensure the sauce has a silky mouthfeel.
-This is especially important when making a pan sauce that is based on deglazing and reduction.
+Add a bit of fat and additional flavors at the end of the cooking process to round out flavors and ensure the sauce has a silky mouthfeel.
+This is especially important when making a pan sauce based on deglazing and reduction.

-Reduction alone can leave a sauce tasting a little one dimensional.
-Before a reduction sauce is truly done, a chef knows to swirl in just a bit of heavy cream, cool butter or compound butter (butter kneaded together with other flavoring agents, such as fresh herbs, spices, citrus zest, etc) to create a more mellow and well-rounded flavor profile and to enrich a sauce for a more luxurious mouthfeel.
+Reduction alone can leave a sauce tasting a little one-dimensional.
+Before a reduction sauce is genuinely done, a chef knows to swirl in just a bit of heavy cream, cool butter, or compound butter (butter kneaded together with other flavoring agents, such as fresh herbs, spices, citrus zest, etc.) to create a more mellow and well-rounded flavor profile and to enrich a sauce for a more luxurious mouthfeel.

 Add a little bit of cool butter at a time while swirling the pan or whisking.
-What you are doing here is creating an emulsion, so adding the butter slowly will help keep it from separating.
+You are creating an emulsion here, so slowly adding the butter will help keep it from separating.